Automated Image Data Preprocessing with Deep Reinforcement Learning: Introduction

-In this work, we propose an automated method for data preprocessing that transforms each data instance individually.
+In this work, we propose an automated method for data preprocessing that transforms each data instance individually\footnote{An implementation of the method can be found at \href{https://github.com/IBM/automation-of-image-data-preprocessing}{\it{https://github.com/IBM/automation-of-image-data-preprocessing}}.}.
 Although we present our approach for image inputs, it easily generalizes to other types of data, such as time series or text.
 The proposed approach is based on a deep reinforcement learning framework to address the limitations of state-of-the-art approaches discussed above: Firstly, our preprocessing approach results in one variant per image, so the augmented training data set has the same size as the original one.
 Secondly and thirdly, we preprocess each image individually with its own transformation chain which is discovered on-the-fly, using reinforcement learning to explore the space of potential transformation chains.
 Lastly, our approach discovers optimal transformation chains, again by using reinforcement learning to exploit the most effective ones.
 Experimental results on real-world data sets show that the more noise a data set contains, the more effective the framework is to improve the accuracy of a classifier trained on that data set.
 Furthermore, the classifier also becomes substantially more robust against noisy inputs at test time when being trained using our proposed framework.

 The remainder of this paper is organized as follows.
 We discuss related work in Section \ref{sec2} and then present the addressed challenge as well as our proposed solution in Section \ref{sec3}.
 In order to evaluate the solution, we describe an evaluation methodology in Section \ref{sec4} and experiments in Section \ref{sec5}.
 Finally, we discuss and conclude our study in Sections \ref{sec6} and \ref{sec7}.